vhulden/bossesunion/socialnetwork/readme.md

 Run addgeoresults.py to add the geolocation data to the masterfile.
 The main file is now BookOfStLouisansInfo_Complete.tsv.

 Note that there was originally a column ‘role’ that marks if a person was member of NAM, mainly - this is restored from an old file, but basically it’s created from looking up individuals in NAM membership lists and correspondence.
 There are a couple of other role codes that I earlier thought might be useful but that don’t really seem to be (have deleted those roles from current files, and converted the column to NAM column along the lines of BLM/CIA etc. columns.
-	⁃	Role codes:
-	⁃	NAM =1
-	⁃	MO  fed legislator = 2
-	⁃	MO state legislator = 3
-	⁃	Other legislator = 4
+(Role codes: NAM =1;MO  fed legislator = 2; MO state legislator = 3; Other legislator = 4).

 The next step is to create the actual social network files.
 This is done with `snalinks-bsl-revised.py`, which a) calculates distance between residences and creates a link if the distance is smaller than 0.1 miles; b) creates links based on shared club membership; c) creates links based on shared association membership (for a separate network).